owenagnel/Turing-Machine-Converter/readme.md

 # Turing Machine table converter

 ## History and motivation
 In 1936, Alan Turing published his monumental paper proving that Hilbert's Entscheidungsproblem has no solution.
 This paper, along with Gödel's incompleteness theorem published five years earlier, are arguably the two most fundemental theorems about mathematics.
-Although Alonzo Church beat Turing to the solution, submitting his own version of the proof just 6 earlier, the novelty of Turing's approach, namely his ingenious invention of the Turing machine as a model of computation, where deemed of sufficient interest to publish.
+Although Alonzo Church beat Turing to the solution, submitting his own version of the proof just 6 weeks earlier, the novelty of Turing's approach, namely his ingenious invention of the Turing machine as a model of computation, was deemed of sufficient interest to publish.

 In the course of his proof, Turing attributes to every Turing machine a unique "description number" which allows him to show the enumerability of computable numbers (an astonishing result on its own).
 This program allows the user to convert description numbers back into a readable machine table and vis-versa.